plblum/jivs/docs/Learning_Jivs/Using_the_ValueHostsManager_within_the_Client.md

 `onValidationStateChanged` reports changes to the validation state of the full `ValueHostsManager`.

-This is useful when the UI needs to react to the state of the form as a whole, such as updating a Validation Summary or deciding whether an action should remain available.
+This is useful when the UI needs to react to the state of the form as a whole, such as updating a Validation Summary widget or deciding whether an action should remain available.

 ```mermaid
 flowchart LR